 Beyond Good & Evil combines aspects of a number of game genres for various styles of play.
 These include sneaking, fighting, racing, photo-snapping, and shooting.

 Jade spends the majority of the game sneaking around the various Alpha Section facilities, avoiding the heavily armed Alpha Sections guards.
 She can press herself up against walls, crawl through gaps, and roll to quickly avoid being detected.
 If needed, Jade can "quietly" take out the armed Alpha Sections soldiers by sneaking behind them and kicking their large air tanks.
 One hit to the tanks will cause green smoke to rupture from their helmets.
 As the soldier begins to run around and restore the proper air pressure, a second hit will cause the soldier's gas tank to burst, rocketing them to the sky before they explode.

-Jade often enters combat alongside Pey'j and Double H. These A.I controlled companions will help Jade find openings against targets.
+Jade often enters combat alongside Pey'j and Double H. These A.I. controlled companions will help Jade find openings against targets.

-Since Jade is a photographer, much of the game takes place behind a camera lens.
+Since Jade is a photographer, some of the game takes place behind a camera lens.
 Like the N64 game Pokémon Snap and the PS3 game Afrika, Jade can take pictures of various animals.
 Taking a picture of one of these animals results in financial reward which is used for purchase of new items.

 Pearls are another form of currency found throughout the world.
 They can be obtained by defeating bosses, winning races and finding secret caves and sections of the city.
 Pearls are mainly used to upgrade Jade's hovercraft, giving it new capabilities that open up new sections of the world.